richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- format of triangle / texture files

+- better 'edge point' determining
+- curvature calc is wrong

+- try projection via plane MLS surface for curvature estimates

+- if projected location is much different than projected size (eg 2.0), then mark as dead end

 -> if small triangles are used => lots of holes
 -> if large triangles are used => loose detail